AVS-Orchestration/avs-toolkit/vs-000-template.md

 metadata:
   story_id: "VS-000"
-  version: "1.2"
+  version: "1.3"
   author: "Patrick Heaney"
   preferred_model: "llama3"

-# THE GOAL: The "North Star" for the Agentic-Agent.
+## THE GOAL: The "North Star" for the Agentic-Agent

 goal:
   as_a: "As a <customer/role who receives the value>"